DanieleOttaviano/Omnivisor/environment/kr260/jailhouse/SETUP.md

 ## Load new Kernel Image and the DTB overlay
-Now we need to update the kernel with the one we compiled in this repo during the building of the environment, and we need to upload the device tree overlay for seeing the remotecore, and for reserving memory for jailhouse.
+Now we need to update the kernel and the device tree.
-N.B. to use ssh on the root you need to setup the "/etc/ssh/sshd_config" file:
+N.B. to use ssh on the root you need to setup the "/etc/ssh/sshd_config" file on the board:

 ```sh
 PermitRootLogin yes